AadidevSoni/Gamified-Mental-Health-Tracker/README.md

   - Level up at every 100 EXP (resets to 0 after leveling)
   - Better mental health → higher level!

+### 📈 Graphical Representation
+- Users can visualize a graph of their mental health patterns
+- Gives a graph pattern for each categories
+- Analyses each graph and gives a report to the user

 ---

 ## 🔐 Authentication